 Q1.
-Student's initial aptitudes, interests, development needs, and transitional needs are recorded on the PCDP and used as a basis for career planning.
+Students' initial aptitudes, interests, development needs, and transitional needs are recorded on the Evaluation of Student Progress and used as a basis for career and personal planning.

-- ➤ Determine whether the Admissions Counselors' Assessment Tool is in the file and that the students' PCDPs are available.
-Who made the last entry on the PCDP, and when?
-Review PCDPs to verify if content has been customized to each student.
+- Determine whether the Admissions Counselors' Assessment Tool is in CIS.
+Who made the last entry into the student's Evaluation of Student Progress (ESP) and when?
+Review ESPs to verify if content has been customized to each student.
 Is there a standard operating procedure that outlines how scheduling is completed?
 Does it provide flexibility in scheduling academic and career technical training based on individual student need?
 Is there a schedule of Career Success Standards projects and activities?
 Does it provide after-hours and weekend opportunities? - Review the student's post-center plans.
 Do the plans identify issues and possible solutions?
 Review timelines for addressing these issues. - ➤ Look for evidence of communication among academic instructors, career technical instructors, Residential Advisors, counselors, and other center staff regarding specific student issues and challenges so there is an integrated effort to support students in all aspects of center life.
 Look for evidence that students are aware of this communication mechanism and how to participate in it.

 0 1 2 3 4 5 6 7 8 9

-Unsatis sfactory Marg ginal Satisf actory Very Good Excep tional
+Unsatis sfactory Marg ginal Satisfactory Very Good Exceptional

-Rationa le for Rat ing: • • •
+Rationa le for Rat ing: · · · ·